-Besides features and configurations available from PVAuthor engine Interface and configuration objects provided by the Author engine, additional features are also available on demand through QueryUUID and QueryInterface methods.
-These methods allow PVAuthor engine to extend and expose new features to the client as they become available.
-The client can call QueryUUID to query for the Uuid of a certain feature specified by its Mime type.
-Using this Uuid the client can then call QueryInterface to retrieve an interface object to use the feature.
-Figure 12 below shows the sequence of calls to query for an extension interface.
+Besides features and configurations available from PVAuthor engine Interface and configuration objects provided by the Author engine, additional features are also available on demand through QueryInterface method.
+This methods allow PVAuthor engine to extend and expose new features to the client as they become available.
+Providing the client with UUIDs of features, enables the client to call QueryInterface to retrieve an interface object to use the feature.
+Figure 12 below shows the sequence of calls to guery for an extension interface.